-- A shooter's 12-gauge or sub-gauge classification may be reviewed after each 1,000 registered targets for the requested gauge (12 or sub) in current class.
+be reviewed after each 1,000 registered targets for the requested gauge (12 or sub) in current class.
 Shooters must request such a review in writing.
 The 1,000-target review may be used to move a shooter down in their 12-gauge or sub-gauge class.
 A shooter who has been reviewed down in class and then moves back up in class based on earned punches will only be allowed one (1) 1,000-target review down class per shoot year.
 This does not include annual end of year down class reviews, medical impairment reviews, or new shooter target reviews. (i.e., An AA class shooter gets reviewed down to A class in March of the current year, moves back up to AA class in August if the current year, requests a 1,000-target review in September of the current year to be moved back down to A class.
-Their request will be denied.) - 1) An annual review will be done on each NSCA member who started and ended the year in the same class and shot a minimum of 500 registered targets; or shooters who shot 1,000 registered targets or more in their ending class for the year. - b.
+Their request will be denied.)

+- 1) An annual review will be done on each NSCA member who started and ended the year in the same class and shot a minimum of 500 registered targets; or shooters who shot 1,000 registered targets or more in their ending class for the year. - b.
 A shooter who is assigned to a lower class may reject the class if the shooter wishes to remain in a higher class.
-To reject the assigned class, the shooter must sign the refusal form, which will be at the bottom of the classification card and return it to NSCA Headquarters by the designated time.

-c.
-A shooter may elect not to participate in the End of Year Review, for down-classing purposes, by making this request in writing to the NSCA.
+To reject the assigned class, the shooter must sign the refusal form, which will be at the bottom of the classification card and return it to NSCA Headquarters by the designated time. - Year Review, for down-classing purposes, by making this request in writing to the NSCA.
 Staff will notate the shooters desire not to be reviewed during the end of year process in the shooters record.
 A member may change this back to the automatic End of Year Review only after notifying the NSCA in writing prior to December 1st of that target year.